craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 > 3. A physical pattern one uses to bind *fila* against itself.
 > 4. A will that one uses to manipulate *fila* into *significatio* as *nodum*.

 Though the text itself does not mention any "component", popular parlance refers to these three "things a mortal can perform" as Components, and thus the theory gains its name.
-Individually, popular parlance calls each of the four Components Material, Verbal
+Individually, popular parlance calls each of the four Components Material, Verbal, Somatic, and Ability respectively.

 ## The Theory of Enchantment